Ansgar Allen: Reception

-Allen's work has been compared to that of Samuel Beckett, Italo Calvino, and Jorge Luis Borges, as well as a range of other figures:
+Allen's work is considered to be an example of necromodernist writing.
+His work has been compared to that of Samuel Beckett, Italo Calvino, and Jorge Luis Borges, as well as a range of other figures:

 Allen re-ignites Beckett, Boris and Arkady Strugatsky, Orwell, Kafka, Burroughs, Conrad and Nietzsche.
 At the same time, Allen is none of those writers.
 There seems to be far more interest in losing the ego in order to make a piece of effective work.
 It’s quite art school, actually.
 In terms of critical theory, what is happening can trigger a multitude of thinkers: Freud, Derrida, Marx, Lyotard, Foucault, Agamben.
 Simultaneously, it feels unaligned.
 It is philosophy or critical theory as strategic art.

 Allen's novels have been considered "reminiscent of the work of Lars Iyer, although while Iyer's novels take the form of quasi-Platonic dialogues in which the characters talk about philosophical ideas, Allen's seem more like parables or fables".

 His more experimental writing has been described by Simon Palfrey as "like listening to the insomnia of Hamlet", and by Eugen Bacon as "exquisitely weird".